lohancock/enso-forecast/README.md

 The flow is as follows:

 - Put all data and code into a single directory.
 Suppose it is called 'enso'.
 Then set the working directory, **setwd('~/enso')**
 - Source **datablocks.R** to assemble the data blocks.
-To change the way the output files look later on, edit the parameters at the top of datablocks.R.
+Note:  to change the way the output files look later on, edit the parameters at the top of datablocks.R.
-- Source **TimeSeriesComparison.R** to prepare time series comparing the model to observed MEI from 1875 to 2016, such as the three time series figures from the middle panel, lower half of the poster.
+- Option 3 - Prepare a comparison between model and data over the period 1875 to 2016, similar to the time series found in the lower half of the middle panel of the Austin poster.
+For this, source **TimeSeriesComparison.R** which will save three PNG files.
+Note they are each 8 inches wide.
+Note also that if you copy and paste the file in, rather than sourcing it, then it will print the files to your output screen so you can look at them (and it will save these).
+- Option 4 - Prepare an ensemble forecast, similar to that found on panel 4 of the Austin poster.

 #
 **data**